Stay At Home Educator

-Teach a Range of Levels with Autumn Play Dough Invitation to Play
+Teach a Range of Ages with Fall Playdough Invitation to Play

-With just a few materials you can deeply teach your preschoolers through autumn play.
+With just a few fall-tastic materials you can effectively engage your preschoolers through autumn play.

 Teach a Range of Ages with Autumn Playdough Invitation to Play

-Teaching preschool can be difficult if you teach a mixed age group of children.
+Teaching preschool can be challenging if you teach a multi-aged group of children.
 I can say that because I’ve been there.

-It overwhelms some preschool teachers to have a range of skills in a single class, while other preschool teachers thrive with it.
+It overwhelms some preschool teachers to have a multitude of skills in a single class, while other teachers thrive with it.
 If you are one of those preschool teachers, I’d love for you to share your tips in the comments!

-In classes with mixed ages, it’s important to have a range of preschool activities to meet the needs of all your students.
-No matter if you have a class of eight or a class of 18, your preschoolers depend on you to write your preschool lesson plans with them in mind.
+In a multi-aged environment, it’s important to have an assortment of preschool activities to meet the needs of all your students.
+Whether you have a class of eight or a class of eighteen, your preschoolers depend on you to write your preschool lesson plans with their individual needs in mind.

 It’s one of the best autumn activities for early years.
-From toddlers through kindergarten, it works!
-Plus, at the end of this post, I’ll share with you my best tips on how to meet the needs of all your students with this fall activity.
+From toddlers through kindergarteners, it works!
+Plus, at the end of this post, I’ll share with you my expert tips on how to meet the needs of all your young

 Autumn Activities for Early Years – Playdough Invitation to Play

 This is one of those autumn activities for early years that your little ones will beg you to keep out in your art center, or on the kitchen table.
-The materials make this a truly unique invitation to play that’s just so fun for your autumn theme.
+The fall loose parts provide engaging fine motor skills practice that will become a favorite part of your autumn theme.

-But my favorite thing about this playdough invitation to play is all the autumn activities for early years that are packed into this single activity!
+My favorite thing about this playdough invitation to play is the assortment of autumn activities for early years that are packed into one single activity!

 How to Set Up an Autumn Playdough Invitation to Play

 Organize your materials into a party tray, like the kind you would use for veggies and dip.
-You can find them at the Dollar Store, and in lots of colors, too!
+You can find them at the Dollar Store in an array of colors!

 The Autumn Playdough Invitation to Play